raccoons-team/ctf/2015-12-27-32c3/traces_embedded_200/README.md

 The plot looks pretty periodic.
 Closer look tells us that the exact period of repetition is 752.
 Thus, we decided to make a series of plots, each graphing only a range of data, 752 pieces long.
 First three graphs are available [here](http://imgur.com/a/gB0AN).
-When watched as animation (for example, through holding right arrow in Image Viewer), we can see a smooth transition between "frames".
+When watched as animation (or through holding right arrow in Image Viewer), we can see a smooth transition between "frames".
 However, this does not give us much useful information.

 In the end, we came up with idea of plotting this as a 3D surface plot (X axis - "frame" number, Y axis - index within